-As a married person you have legal rights to financial provision from your spouse on divorce.
-The position is not the same if you are not married or in a civil partnership and you should refer to our page on unmarried couples for more information.
+As a married person, you have legal rights to financial provision from your spouse on divorce.
+The position is not the same if you are not married or in a civil partnership and in these cases you should refer to our page on unmarried couples for more information.

 - The income, earning capacity, property and other assets which each of you have or are likely to have in the foreseeable future.
 The court, where reasonable, expects a party to take steps to generate an income or increase their income stream.

-- The contributions each of you has made to the welfare of the family, both financial and in relation to the home and the care of the children;
+- The contributions you and your ex-partner have made to the welfare of the family, both financial and in relation to the home and the care of the children.

-- The conduct of each of you, however, case law has established this is only relevant where serious financial misconduct has taken place or violence that effects a parties earning capacity.
+- Your conduct and your ex-partner’s conduct − however, case law has established this is only relevant where serious financial misconduct has taken place or violence that affects earning capacity.

 The court will also have regard to principles established through case law.
 In recent times a number of very high profile cases have been in the headlines.
 Reported cases illustrate how a judge might apply the criteria set out above to a particular set of facts.
 However these principles may have little relevance to you if the facts differ from your case.
 Contrary to popular belief, the answer to the question “how much will I get?” is often not “half of everything”, particularly where the marriage is short or children are involved.
 This is because it will often be the needs of the parties’ that will determine the financial settlement reached.

-If you are facing divorce or separation you require the experience and expertise of a knowledgeable family practitioner who at an early stage can quickly ascertain your financial disclosure and personal circumstances to give realistic advice as to what can be achieved.
-Raydens Solicitors provide that expertise.
-Drawing on our substantial expertise we can provide advice in relation to:
+If you are facing divorce or separation, you will require the experience and expertise of a knowledgeable divorce solicitor.
+They will be able to quickly ascertain your financial disclosure and personal circumstances to give realistic advice as to what the possible outcome may be.
+Rayden Solicitors provide that expertise.
+Drawing on our substantial experience, we can provide advice in relation to: